Department: Education Programs

 - Must be able to successfully pass a comprehensive background check.

-- Experience teaching students in an outdoor setting;
+- Minimum of 2 years experience teaching students in an outdoor setting;

 - Experience with risk management practices of the outdoor and environmental education industry;